 Consider your health.
 Being aware of your health is vital to enjoying a successful retirement.
 More than ever, healthcare provisions and costs will play an important part in your life.
 Medicare offers some great benefits to retirees, so make sure you apply on time if you are planning to take advantage of it—applying late can result in delayed benefits and higher premiums.

 To downsize or not to downsize?
-This is the question that many retirees are asking themselves, one that is not necessarily an easy one to answer amidst an economic downturn.
-The fact is that the value of your home may not be what it used to be, so a sale may not be the most prudent action to take right now.
-On the other hand, a smaller house might afford you lower taxes, upkeep and utilities.
+This is the question that many retirees are asking themselves, one that is not necessarily an easy one to answer particularly during an economic downturn.
+Perhaps the value of your home is not what it used to be, so a sale may not be the most prudent action to take right now.
+On the other hand, a smaller house might afford you lower taxes, upkeep, and utilities.
 You should weigh the pros and cons carefully.

 Don’t be afraid to seek help.
-There are plenty of resources out there, both online and in your community that can help you better understand what you need to do to be ready for your retirement.
-Qualified financial professionals work with people in all stages of retirement planning and can help you answer some of the questions you may have.
+There are plenty of resources, both online and in your community to help you better understand what you need to do to be ready for your retirement.
+Qualified financial professionals work with people in all stages of retirement planning and can help you answer some questions you may have.